venkatpx/dcos-docs/README.md

 - Don’t zoom in/out on your browser.
 This creates weird styling issues.
 - Be careful of focus.
 For example, be careful that the browser toolbar is not the focus.
 This causes the viewer to assume there is a reason we are focused on the address bar.
 - Crop to the pixel.
 If you want a clean capture of the entire browser:
-    - (a) loose the browser entirely and crop to the exact bounds of the UI
+    - (a) lose the browser entirely and crop to the exact bounds of the UI
     - (b) use CMD+SHIFT+4 then hit SPACE then click the window you want to capture

 ## <a name="test-local"></a>Building and testing your content locally